fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='info' title='WTF' text="
 Everyone is a commenter for today, and you need to answer two questions to which you should devote roughly equal space:
-1. Tranlsate Foucault's main points (readers choice!) into clear and concise language.
+1. Translate Foucault's main points (readers choice!) into clear and concise language.
 2. What did you find most interesting about the selections, **and Why**?
 Note that what you found most interesting may or may not be what you consider the main point.
 "%}